Sreepriya06/Application-Tracking-System/README.md

    ```
 ## Usage

-1. Log in using the provided credentials or create a new account.
-2. Enter the company name and job role.
+1. Enter the company name and job role.
-3. Paste the job description in the text area.
+2. Paste the job description in the text area.
-4. Upload your resume in PDF format.
+3. Upload your resume in PDF format.
-5. Click "Submit" to get an analysis of your resume.
+4. Click "Submit" to get an analysis of your resume.

 ## Features Explained

-### Authentication
-The app uses `streamlit-authenticator` for user authentication.
-Predefined usernames and passwords are stored in the script.

 ### Resume Parsing
 PyPDF2 is used to extract text from uploaded PDF resumes.